markbussard/cse135-brain-not-found/README.md

 From there we can push to that remote repository and the changes will be reflected on our live site.

-## Username/password info for logging into the site

 ## Summary of Changes to HTML file in DevTools after Compression
 There were spacing and empty lines within the HTML, in which the compression